-Tell the invigilator at once if:

-you have been entered for the wrong on-screen test;

-the on-screen test is in another candidate's name;

-you experience system delays or any other IT irregularities.

-You may be given a question paper or the instructions may be on screen.
+- 2 Tell the invigilator at once if: - (a) you have been entered for the wrong on-screen test; - (b) the on-screen test is in another candidate's name; - (c) you experience system delays or any other IT issues. - 3 You may be given a question paper or the instructions may be on screen.
 In either case, read carefully and follow the instructions.
-Do not open the question paper until you are instructed that the exam has begun.
+Do not open the question paper until you are told that the exam has begun.